mighty-gerbils/gerbil/doc/reference/actor.md

 Macro to define message types that can be efficiently marshalled as protocol messages.

-The structure is final and transparent, and it is registered in the message type registry where the unmarshaller can find it.
+The structure is final and transparent, and it is automatically registered in the message type registry where the unmarshaller can find it.

-::: note
+::: tip Note
 Messages _must_ be acyclic; if you want to send cyclic data you can use a normal struct, but be aware that such structs will be serialized/deserialized with the raw gambit serializer and carry the